muhme/joomla-branches-tester/README.md

 scripts/database pgsql
 ```

+:warning: The overall database content is lost.
-:warning: **Caution:** If you have installed the Joomla Patch Tester, you need to reinstall it now.
+          If you have installed the Joomla Patch Tester, you need to reinstall it now.
           For more details, see [Database and File System Consistency](#database-and-file-system-consistency).

 :fairy: The good fairy waves her magic wand and says: